Monday Hero

 Please note that you need click 'Mark as Ready' button to see the code.

 Congrats!
 It's done.
-You can also create your own component library for reusing components.
+You can also create your own for reusing components.